Cytnx-dev/Cytnx/docs/source/example/DMRG.rst

     A[0].set_rowrank(1)
     _,A[0] = cytnx.linalg.Svd(A[0],is_U=False, is_vT=True)

-There are lots of things happening here, let's break it up a bit, from right to left, the first thing we do is constract two tensors A[p] and A[p+1]:
+There are lots of things happening here, let's break it up a bit, from right to left, the first thing we do is to contract two tensors A[p] and A[p+1]:

 .. image:: image/dmrg5.png
     :width: 400